- 420 RMB (380 RMB for members)

 - Snacks and drinks provided after the hike.

 On this slightly different version of our White River hike we skip the commercial end of the river and start instead with a walk down to the river via a scenic area, joining the trail at the ‘big bend’ in the river.

 Note: If the river level is raised because of rain we might not be able to hike.
-We’ll know for sure in the week before the hike.
+We’ll check in with our local contacts on the Friday before the hike.
 There are now a few trails around the deepest crossings, so we should be good to go.